rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 >  What does the verbatim keyword do, and where can it be used?

-The keyword verbatim allows to create bytecode :
+The keyword verbatim allows to create bytecode:

 - for opcodes which are not known to the Yul compiler
 - which will not be modified by the optimizer.